Numerical algorithms for detecting embedded components: Algorithms to detect embedded components

 Suppose $I \neq J$ and let $M_I$ denote the set of standard monomials of $I$.
 Because $I$ and $I:\ideal{\ell}$ differ only by a component at the origin, $(I:\ideal{\ell})/I$ has finite $\bC$ dimension, and so $M_I \setminus M_{I:\ideal{\ell}}$ is also finite. $M_{I:\ideal{\ell}}$ is closed under division, so $M_I \setminus M_{I:\ideal{\ell}}$ contains a monomial which is maximal in $M_I$, which is an s-corner of $I$.
 Therefore if the condition in Line~\ref{line:s-corners} holds then $I=I:\ideal{\ell}$.
 Because $D_0[I:\ideal{\ell}] = \bigcup_d S_d$, if $I = I:\ideal{\ell}$ then there is large enough $d$ for which $S_d$ will provide such a certificate. \end{proof}

-One way to think about the algorithm is as follows.
 The staircases of $J$ and $I:\ideal{\ell}$ sit ``below'' the staircase of $I$.
 Since $J_d$ is a subset of $J$, it provides an upper bound on the staircase of $J$, which can bound it away from $I$, proving that $J \neq I$.
 On the other hand, since $S_d$ is a subset of $D_0[I:\ideal{\ell}]$, it provides a lower bound on the staircase of $I:\ideal{\ell}$.
 If it includes the s-corners of $I$, then the staircases must agree.
 See Figure \ref{fig:I-J-Jd}.